U54Bioinformatics/03A_scRNA_Archetype_Mutitasklearning_Analysis/README.md

 dev.off()
 ```

-Step 5: Use archetype scores to train a multi-task model (group lasso penalty) with hallmark pahtway enrichment scores or gene expression as predictors.
+#### 5. Use archetype scores to train a multi-task model (group lasso penalty) with hallmark pahtway enrichment scores or gene expression as predictors.
 The coefficients for the pathways can be used to identify core phenotypes associated with each archetype.

 ```{r}
 library(glmnet)